 Shop your shelves.

 If you’re like many gamers, you probably have unplayed games sitting on your shelf right now.
 Instead of buying the new shiny thing, go look at what you already have and remind yourself that you don’t need another game.
 Look for unplayed games, or games that fill the same niche as the one you’re drooling over on Amazon.
 You probably have something that will curb that shopping urge, so go find it.

 Are you happy to patronize this publisher/designer/store, etc.?

 There are some games that I will never own simply because I refuse to buy anything from that publisher due to some shady business practices.
 Anything published by them is easy to talk myself out of.
 Similarly, there are some designers whose work has never resonated with me.
 They may make great games, but those games aren’t for me.
-I don’t back very many Kickstarters because I don’t care for the business model, so a game had better be fantastic to get me over there.
+I don’t back very many Kickstarters because I don’t care for the business model, so a game had better be fantastic to get me over there, although some companies have a good business models and take good care of their employees paying them with a paystub software and more.
 And so on.
 If you have an aversion to a designer, publisher, or business entity, it’s easy to talk yourself out of things they produce/sell.

 Wait.
 Watch.
 Think.
 Wishlists are fabulous for this.
 Before buying, I put stuff on my wishlist and let it sit for awhile.
 Usually the urge to buy wears off pretty quickly.
 Either the compulsion fades, or I find more information that makes it easy to talk myself out of it.
 And sometimes I just forget about the thing altogether, meaning it wasn’t that interesting to begin with.